slatedocs/slate/source/includes/_feature-importing.md

 All variables mentioned in the metadata must contain a valid variable definition with a matching alias.

-Array variables definitions should contain valid subvariable members.
+Array variables definitions should contain valid subvariable or subreferences members.

 Any attribute that contains a `null` value will be ignored and get the attribute's default value instead.